U.S. Highway 16

 U.S. 16 runs from the East Entrance of Yellowstone National Park east to Interstate 90 and U.S. 14 in Rapid City, South Dakota.
 This route is truncated; it used to continue east to Milwaukee, Wisconsin, and Detroit, Michigan roughly along the current Interstate 90, Interstate 94, and Interstate 96 routes.

-U.S. 16 follows State Control Route 31 from Yellowstone National Park to Greybull, State Control Route 34 from Greybull to Worland, State Control Route 36 from Worland to Junction I-90 in Buffalo (with break at Junction State Control Route 59), State Control Route 1004 from Buffalo to Ucross, State Control Route 304 from Ucross to Junction Wyoming 59, State Control Route 43 from Junction Wyoming 59 to Gillette, Interstate 90 from Gillette to Moorcroft, State Control Route 44 from Moorcroft to South Dakota.
+U.S. 16 follows State Control Route 31 from Yellowstone National Park to Greybull, State Control Route 34 from Greybull to Worland, State Control Route 36 from Worland to Junction I-90 in Buffalo (with break at Junction State Control Route 59), State Control Route 1004 from Buffalo to Ucross, State Control Route 304 from Ucross to Wyoming 59, State Control Route 43 from Wyoming 59 to Gillette, Interstate 90 from Gillette to Moorcroft, State Control Route 44 from Moorcroft to South Dakota.

 Cody, Greybull, Worland, Buffalo, Gillette, Newcastle, Custer, Rapid City